Graduate Assistant Time Records

 Graduate Research Assistants are those graduate students who are engaged in research in the course of obtaining advanced degrees and where the research is performed under the supervision of a member of the faculty in a research environment provided by the institution under a grant or contract.

-Monthly timesheets should be submitted to the department head for review, signature and retention.
-The Payroll website should be accessed periodically for updated versions of he form.
-For any weeks of over 31 hours worked, a copy of the timesheet should be sent to Payroll on the first working day of the following month.
+Monthly time sheets should be submitted to the department head for review, signature and retention.
+The Payroll website should be accessed periodically for updated versions of the form.
+For any weeks of over 31 hours worked, a copy of the time sheet should be sent to Payroll on the first working day of the following month.
 If the week spans two months, copies of both months should be sent to Payroll as soon as possible.

 Departments should retain time records for a minimum of five (5) years.